Supervisory Guidance on Model Risk Man ...

 Strong risk culture has generally been associated with more desirable risk-related behavior (e.g., speaking up) and less undesirable behavior.

-Personal characteristics are important when it comes to strong risk culture.
+Personal characteristics are important when it comes to a strong risk culture.
 Long-tenured and less risk-tolerant employees and employees with a positive attitude towards risk management are more likely to display desirable risk-related behavior.
 Those with high personal risk tolerance are more likely to display undesirable risk-related behavior.

-Good risk structures such as policies, controls, IT infrastructure, training, and remuneration systems, etc. appear to support a strong culture and ultimately a less undesirable risk behavior.
+Good risk structures such as policies, controls, IT infrastructure, training, remuneration systems, etc. appear to support a strong culture and ultimately, a less undesirable risk behavior.
 Good risk structures do not necessarily guarantee good behavior.
 There have been suggestions that structures such as remuneration are interpreted through the lens of culture.

 Senior staff tends to have a significantly more favorable perception of culture than junior staff.
 This highlights the importance of anonymous and independent risk culture assessments where staff feel safe to reveal their true beliefs.